HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

 [Questionnaire] is a template (not specific to an individual) that, like [QuestionnaireResponse], is a precise representation of an assessment instrument.

 QuestionnaireResponse includes an individual’s responses and always references a [Questionnaire] via QuestionnaireResponse.questionnaire.
-This IG uses the [SDC QuestionnaireResponse] profile which references the [SDC Base Questionnaire].
+This IG uses the [SDC QuestionnaireResponse] profile which references the [SDC Base Questionnaire](https://build.fhir.org/ig/HL7/sdc/StructureDefinition-sdc-questionnaire.html#root).

 Table 2 below provides guidance for Questionnaire.code and Questionnaire.item for several scenarios of ways in which implementers may compose assessment instruments.